crittercism/PhoneGap/README.md

 # Crittercism Cordova plugin v0.9

-The Cordova Crittercism Plugin is compatible with cordova-3.3.0 and above.
+The Cordova Crittercism Plugin is compatible with cordova-3.3.0 and above and requires jquery.
 For more detailed information, please visit http://docs.crittercism.com/development_platforms/phonegap.html.

 ## Creating a Cordova project for iOS